intershop/intershop-pwa/docs/guides/continuous-integration.md

 Run UI tests interactively with `npm run e2e`.
 Before that you have to start up a PWA application.

-See an example in our `.gitlab-ci.yml` how to do this automatically.

 ## Universal Testing

 Since Angular Universal is used for server-side pre-rendering of content to tackle SEO concerns, the CI system should also check if server-side rendering is still working.
 For this purpose, it must be checked whether the server response contains content from lazy-loaded modules, in other words making sure all modules have produced compliant HTML markup.

 This can be done by pointing `curl` to a product detail page and checking if a specific CSS class could be found (via `grep`) in the HTML.
-Have a look into `.gitlab-ci-test-universal.sh` to see how we are doing that.
+Have a look into `e2e/test-universal.sh` to see how we are doing that.

 ## Static Code Analysis